quinishacockheran/quinishacockheran/README.md

 Power BI | Python (Pandas) | Tableau | SQL | Excel

 💡 What I build:
-- Analytical dashboards that reveal patterns and guide decisions
+- Analytical dashboards that uncover insights and drive decisions
-- Creative visualizations that turn numbers into stories
+- Visualizations that translate complex data into clear narratives
-- Insight-driven reports for nonprofits, startups, and digital communities
+- Insightful reports tailored for nonprofits, startups, and digital communities

-🌱 I’m currently building independent projects that explore topics in equity, culture, and digital media.
-Every project is an opportunity to grow, reflect, and refine my skills.
+🌱 I’m currently working on independent projects that explore topics in equity, culture, and digital media.
+Each project is an opportunity to refine my skills and contribute to meaningful work.

 💬 Let’s collaborate!
-I’m open to roles and freelance projects where data meets creativity - think storytelling with impact, dashboards for community organizations, or tech for social good.
+I’m open to roles and freelance opportunities where data helps drive creativity, innovation, and positive change.

 📍 Based in Seattle | Originally from New Orleans | She/Her

-Thanks for stopping by.
-Let’s build something insightful together 🚀
+Thanks for stopping by—let’s create something impactful together 🚀